RUC-NLPIR/FlashRAG/README.md

 pip install -e .
 ```

-Due to the possibility of incompatibility when installing `faiss` using `pip`, it is necessary to use the following conda command for installation.
+Due to the incompatibility when installing `faiss` using `pip`, it is necessary to use the following conda command for installation.
 ```bash
 # CPU-only version
 conda install -c pytorch faiss-cpu=1.8.0